 Is the COVID-19 Vaccine Safe for Immunocompromised People?

 The COVID-19 vaccines developed by Pfizer, Moderna, and J&J do not contain a live virus.
 Because of that, immunocompromised people can get these vaccines.

 For safety reasons, immunocompromised people can’t get some vaccines — such as ones that contain a live but weakened virus or bacteria (like the measles/mumps/rubella vaccine).

-There is no fully reported data on the safety of COVID-19 vaccines in immunocompromised people.
-However, the CDC says there is no data that shows the vaccines are unsafe for people who are immunocompromised.
+The CDC says there is no data that shows the vaccines are unsafe for people who are immunocompromised.